PaulTek8/elk-project/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files etc.

 The playbook is provided below, you can use this and run: ansible-playbook filebeat-install.yml while inside the ansible container of the jumpbox.
 Use the Filebeat-config.yml and alter the outputs to the elk IP 10.1.0.4 so that the logs are sent to the Elk server.
 This can be done manually, but is easily executed through a yml file.
-The steps are provided in the kibana interface http://52.163.214.232:5601/app/kibana#/home/tutorial/systemLogs
+The steps are provided in the kibana interface http://<ELKIP>:5601/app/kibana#/home/tutorial/systemLogs

 This file will download filebeat, install, create a filebeat file, enable system, setup filebeat and start filebeat service, and start up on reboot.
 You can alter this playbook to user an image with a newer version, you will have to update the package download and the install points of the yml file.

 ![FileBeat Playbook](ansible/filebeat.yml)

+Alternatively if you would like to download and install manually;

 download filebeat deb
 command: curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-amd64.deb